rakudo/rakudo/LHF.markdown

 need to be done differently in the "nom" branch, to take advantage of new possible performance.

+## chomp
+Fix Str.chomp to work with strings of less than 2 characters.

 ## Basic IO
 the stat calls should be pretty straight-forward to port from master